JAC-CS-Programming-4-W24/Notes/4-Queues/README.md

 Do you see any issues with this method of implementation?

 ### ⭕️ Circular Array

 The floating array never recuperates the available memory at the beginning of the array once it is no longer used.
 So how can we use this memory space?

-Imagine that the array is circular (it's not, but lets pretend).
+Imagine that the array is circular (it's not, but let's pretend).

 > An array is never really circular.
 We will code our use of array indices to treat the boundary between the `0` index array and the `capacity - 1`.